 Compliance as part of three lines of defence

 The first line of defence, de Volksbank’s brands and business units, is responsible for integrity in our business operations.
 The Board of Directors of de Volksbank is ultimately responsible.
 Issues that cross brands with respect to non-financial risks are dealt with by the Operational Risk Committee, a committee especially set up for this purpose.

 From its second line of defence responsibility, the Compliance department is committed to compliance with and the promotion of integrity in our business operations.
 This department thus develops and lays down integrity frameworks, monitors compliance with these frameworks and provides advice on integrity issues, while making a distinction based on four pillars of integrity:

 - Cooperative working arrangements

 The Compliance department carries out its activities independently.
 In other words, it is independent of the brands and business units of de Volksbank and will consider the interests of all stakeholders in its judgements.
-Compliance officers hierarchically report to the Director of Compliance and Security Affairs, who, in turn, hierarchically reports to the CRO, has a functional reporting line to the CEO and has the ability to escalate issues to the Chairman of the Supervisory Board of de Volksbank.
+Compliance officers hierarchically report to the Director of Compliance, who, in turn, hierarchically reports to the CRO, has a functional reporting line to the CEO and has the ability to escalate issues to the Chairman of the Supervisory Board of de Volksbank.
 Audit constitutes the third line of defence.